After 34 years in uniform, I walked into the civvy street in 2004.

 What a great concept !!

-Raghuram and Team did a great jog.
-These young boys had the courage to conceptualise Yellow talks an independently organized event harnessing knowledge and wisdom of some experienced people and sharing it with the youth.
+Raghuram and Team did a great job.
+These young boys had the courage to conceptualize Yellow Talks as an independently organized event for harnessing the knowledge and wisdom of some experienced people and sharing it with the youth.

 Yet, in a city with about 12 crores, they could get an audience of just 50 – 60 !!

 I felt sad.
 I had tears in my eyes.

 Where are we going?
 What are we up to?

 Go to Mc Donalds and you don’t think there is any dearth of money. the word “Affording” is derived from priorities.
 Why are people not ready to invest in learning?

 Everyone is looking at upgraded versions – whether it is the Operating System of your computer, or your laptop, or your cell phone.
 You are always on the lookout for more features, higher memory, faster speed, and whatnot.
 Always ready to pay for that.
 But where is your own upgradation?
 When do you enhance your capabilities and skills?